Skip to Content

 Don’t tell too many people about Skyros!

-Escape to Skyros for beaches, snorkeling in crystal-clear waters, charming cafés in the island’s sole town (Skyros town) – and even a sea cave transformed into a chapel.
+Skyros is the perfect escape if you love beautiful beaches and snorkeling in crystal-clear waters.
+There are also many charming cafés in the island’s sole town (Skyros town) – and a remarkable sea cave chapel on the coast.

 Skyrian horses on the quiet Greek island of Skyros